 - It gives relief from coughs, helps to clear congestion in the respiratory tract, thus further easing chest infections and also preventing the infection from coming back.
 Thus, it is beneficial to those persons suffering from asthma.
 It relieves sinus infections as well.

-- Yarrow is believed to be able to help regulate blood pressure and have a positive effect on cardiovascular issues.
+- Yarrow helps regulate blood pressure and have a positive effect on cardiovascular issues.

 - It has amazing blood clotting properties which are good for treating bleeding bowels, urinary bleeding, uterine haemorrhage and bleeding ulcers.